 The [CommandList ...] sections contain commands and parameters that control the characters.
-Brief descriptions of the commands used in these command lists follow.
-Unless specified otherwise, commands are used in both Back to Skool and Skool Daze.
+These commands are described in the following sections.

 7.4.1 AddLines

 The AddLines command is used to add to Eric's lines total after he has been found guilty of misdeeds.
 The number of lines to be added to the total is specified by the command's sole argument.